Alessia drifted, never quite reaching wakefulness.

 “Stop!” she cried, her voice cracking.
 “You’re hurting her!”

 “Listen to me,” he said, his tone low and urgent.
 Stella stilled, recognizing it as the same one her mother used when she really needed to obey.
-To keep both herself and Stella alive and safe.
-Odrian met Stella’s glare without flinching.
+Odrian met her glare without flinching.
 “This is how we fix it.
 The bad thing is already inside her.
-We have to get it out.”
+We have to get it out.
+I know it hurts.
+But we have to do this or we’ll lose her entirely.”

 ─ ·⋆˚☆˖°· ─